JeffDeCola/my-go-examples/structs-methods-interfaces/README.md

-# methods-and-interfaces example
+# structs-methods-interfaces example

-`methods-and-interfaces` _is an example of methods and interfaces._
+`structs-methods-interfaces` _is an example of structs, methods and interfaces._

 [GitHub Webpage](https://jeffdecola.github.io/my-go-examples/)